Barry Bonds: Philanthropy

 Bonds' foundation is the Barry Bonds Family Foundation.
 Since 1993, it has helped uplift youth through education, sports, and support for children in hospitals.

 Legacy

-Recorded between 2005–2007, American rapper, songwriter, and record producer Kanye West released his third studio album Graduation on September 11, 2007.
-The seventh track, a song titled "Barry Bonds", is named after the slugger and features Lil Wayne:
+Recorded between 2005 and 2007, American rapper, songwriter, and record producer Kanye West released his third studio album Graduation on September 11, 2007.
+The seventh track, a song titled "Barry Bonds", is named after the slugger and features Lil Wayne.